nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. NUS student requests to clear the task list.
 2. MODPRO clears the task list.
-3. MODPRO resets all exam and module progress bars. </br>
+3. MODPRO resets all exam and module progress bars. <br>
    Use case ends.

 **Extensions**
 * 1a.
 The task list is already empty
     * 1a1.
-MODPRO shows an error message. </br>
+MODPRO shows an error message. <br>
       Use case ends.

 **Use Case: Add a module to the module list**